 4) After signing in, enter the installation code in the space provided and click "Activate ArcGIS"

-5) On the "Select A Version" page, choose the latest version available.
-In the example below, the latest version is ArcGIS 10.5 for Desktop.
+5) On the "Select A Version" page, choose the version that is specified in the email with your installation code.

 6) Follow the instructions on the next page.